almeidajana/almeidajana/README.md

 ### *Student at @digitalinnovationone and System Analyst and Developer at  @anhanguera*

 #### **About me**&#128154; &#128155;</p>
-##### I'm a technology fan, I play video games, I casting on e-sports tournaments and I teach at a public school in Brazil.
+##### I'm a technology fan, I play video games, I'm caster on e-sports tournaments and I teach at a public school in Brazil.
 I'm in the process of transitioning my career to the technology field.
 I express myself well, I know how to communicate with different types of people and I'm ready to learn and contribute to the developer community.

 ### *Get to know me better:*